elharony/Courses-Notes/Pluralsight/Learning Technology in the Information Age/README.md

 Expert:
 - Experimentation
 - Research
-- Perseverance (It’s very hard to “stay” an expert)
+- Perseverance (It’s very hard to "stay" an expert)
 - Good for authors, keynote speakers, consultants.
 - Passionate about a specific technology, not a strategic choice!